 Who can test LEV systems?

 What is competency in LEV TExT?
-The recognised qualifications are the British Occupational Hygiene Society’s (BOHS P601 Examination and Testing of LEV Systems.
+The recognised qualification is the British Occupational Hygiene Society’s (BOHS P601 Examination and Testing of LEV Systems.
 You also should expect your service provider to have that have good knowledge of systems design which is certified by the P602 Basic Design Principles of Local Exhaust Ventilation Systems qualification.

 BOHS has been the only organisation dedicated to occupational hygiene.
 It holds a Royal Charter and sets the standard for LEV testing and maintenance competency.

-At Airmec we regularly inspect and test LEVs in various locations and can advise on and undertake remedial works required.
+Airmec quakified surveyors and technicians regularly inspect and test LEVs in various locations and can advise on and undertake remedial works required.

 What can go wrong with LEV?